Australia's gold miners drive M&A revival

 “Everyone is looking for assets that enable them to grow.
 We’ve seen more M&A in Australia in 2015 than in the past five years,” Ian Murray, chairman of Perth-based Gold Road Resources Ltd told Reuters, referring broadly to the level of interest in the sector.

-Progressive central bank interest rate cuts aimed at knocking down the Australian dollar and falling labor and mining costs are adding fuel to the frenzy.
+Progressive central bank interest rate cuts aimed at knocking down the Australian dollar and falling labour and mining costs are adding fuel to the frenzy.

 Gold output in the world’s second-biggest producing country after China reached a decade high last year and is tipped to rise further in 2015.